 We provide clean stores, good people, and a good culture.
-People come in, they get taken care of, and they keep coming and they keep coming and they keep coming.
+People come in, they get taken care of, and they keep coming and they keep coming.
 And that's what makes us work so hard, from the truck drivers to the suppliers to the warehouse personnel to our kids stocking shelves.